potoshk/potos-docs/docs/community/contribute.md

 ## If You Want To

-**Participate in Development**

-If you'd like to contribute to development, check the proposals in the  [RFC repository](https://github.com/WeTechHK/Universal-BCOS-RFCs).
-Express your interest in the community, and collaborate with others to bring the idea to life.

 **Fix Bugs**

 Found a bug?
 Help us fix it by submitting a pull request (PR).
 Follow the steps outlined in the **Operation Guide** section below.